runetrust/visual-ml/assignment3/readme.md

 ## Running
 ### 1.
 Download the data from Kaggle here: https://www.kaggle.com/datasets/pacogarciam3/lego-brick-sorting-image-recognition and unzip this into the data folder in this repo.
+The data should be structured with a "base" folder and a "cropped" folder.

 ### 2.
 Run setup script below in the terminal.
 This sets up a virtual environment and downloads the required packages.